HugoJF/surfExtractor/README.md

 surfExtractor
 =============

+Parameters
+ - imageset.path         -> Path to Imageset being extracted
+ - imageset.to_classify  -> ?
+ - imageset.relation     -> Name of the Imageset being extracted
+ - random.seed           -> Random seed
+ - arff.relation         -> Arff relation(name)
+ - arff.path             -> Where the final .arff file should be saved
+ - kmeans.iteration      -> How many times the clustering algorithm will recalculate the centroids
+ - kmeans.kvalue         -> The value of K for k-means algorithm
+ - cluster.path          -> Where to save clusters information

 Extracts SURF features from images and output them as .arff files for WEKA.

 - [ ] add verification to ImageSet.java ImageClass.java methods if created via empty constructor